w33ladalah/penguin-ice-braker-game/README.md

 - **Pause and Restart**: Pause/resume or restart the game at any time
 - **Win/Lose Messages**: Get notified when you win (all ice broken) or lose (no more moves)
 - **Keyboard & Mouse Controls**: Move with arrow keys, WASD, Q/E, or by clicking
+- **Sound Effects & Music**: Enjoy sound effects for breaking ice, winning, and losing, plus looping background music for a fun atmosphere
+- **Mute/Unmute Controls**: Easily mute or unmute music and sound effects from the UI

 ## Controls
 - **Arrow keys / WASD / Q/E**: Move the penguin in 6 directions